lauri-codes/nomad-docs-chatbot/README.md

 This is a Python package containing a RAG (Retrieval Augmented Generation) based chatbot for NOMAD documentation.
 The code can be run completely locally with open-source models.

-This implementation uses a form of [self-correction](https://arxiv.org/abs/2310.11511), where the LLM filters out un-relevant context documents and performs a check for hallusinations and usefullness of the answer.
+This implementation uses a form of [self-correction](https://arxiv.org/abs/2310.11511), where the LLM filters out un-relevant context documents and performs a check for hallucination and usefulness of the answer.
 If the generated answer does not pass the checks, a hard-coded failure response will be returned.

 By default, the LLM model and embedding run on the local GPU.
 The default Llama 3 8B model requires roughly 3GB of GPU RAM.
 On a laptop with `GeForce GTX 1650 Mobile` answering a question takes roughly 1 minute (a single query with default settings can contain up to 7 LLM calls due to self-correction).